machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 - Can apply custom request headers.
 - Can return the full response, selected HTML content, or plain text only.
 - Can also read from a `file:` URL relative to the current working directory when needed.
+- Includes the HTTP status line in HTTP responses.

 **Features**
 - Useful for pulling reference pages, documentation, and structured page fragments.
 - Supports CSS selector extraction for targeted content retrieval.
 - Can strip HTML and return readable text when `textOnly` is enabled.
-- Includes the HTTP status line in the response.
 - Supports configurable timeout and response decoding.

 **Input parameters**